McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 4.1.0

-- **New**: While fixing issues with the search functionality for non latin languages, you can now [configure to have multiple languages on a single page]({{% relref "cont/i18n/#search-with-mixed-language-support" %}}).
+- **New**: While fixing issues with the search functionality for non Latin languages, you can now [configure to have multiple languages on a single page]({{% relref "cont/i18n/#search-with-mixed-language-support" %}}).

 ---